String theory: Bekenstein–Hawking formula

-where c is the speed of light, k is Boltzmann's constant, ħ is the reduced Planck constant, G is Newton's constant, and A is the surface area of the event horizon.
+where c is the speed of light, k is the Boltzmann constant, ħ is the reduced Planck constant, G is Newton's constant, and A is the surface area of the event horizon.

 Like any physical system, a black hole has an entropy defined in terms of the number of different microstates that lead to the same macroscopic features.
 The Bekenstein–Hawking entropy formula gives the expected value of the entropy of a black hole, but by the 1990s, physicists still lacked a derivation of this formula by counting microstates in a theory of quantum gravity.
 Finding such a derivation of this formula was considered an important test of the viability of any theory of quantum gravity such as string theory.

 Derivation within string theory

-In a paper from 1996, Andrew Strominger and Cumrun Vafa showed how to derive the Beckenstein–Hawking formula for certain black holes in string theory.
+In a paper from 1996, Andrew Strominger and Cumrun Vafa showed how to derive the Bekenstein–Hawking formula for certain black holes in string theory.
 Their calculation was based on the observation that D-branes—which look like fluctuating membranes when they are weakly interacting—become dense, massive objects with event horizons when the interactions are strong.
 In other words, a system of strongly interacting D-branes in string theory is indistinguishable from a black hole.
 Strominger and Vafa analyzed such D-brane systems and calculated the number of different ways of placing D-branes in spacetime so that their combined mass and charge is equal to a given mass and charge for the resulting black hole.
 Their calculation reproduced the Bekenstein–Hawking formula exactly, including the factor of 1/4.
 Subsequent work by Strominger, Vafa, and others refined the original calculations and gave the precise values of the "quantum corrections" needed to describe very small black holes.

 The black holes that Strominger and Vafa considered in their original work were quite different from real astrophysical black holes.
 One difference was that Strominger and Vafa considered only extremal black holes in order to make the calculation tractable.
 These are defined as black holes with the lowest possible mass compatible with a given charge.
 Strominger and Vafa also restricted attention to black holes in five-dimensional spacetime with unphysical supersymmetry.

 Although it was originally developed in this very particular and physically unrealistic context in string theory, the entropy calculation of Strominger and Vafa has led to a qualitative understanding of how black hole entropy can be accounted for in any theory of quantum gravity.
 Indeed, in 1998, Strominger argued that the original result could be generalized to an arbitrary consistent theory of quantum gravity without relying on strings or supersymmetry.
 In collaboration with several other authors in 2010, he showed that some results on black hole entropy could be extended to non-extremal astrophysical black holes.